 You don't have to know every detail about each type of mortgage loan, but you should be able to answer basic questions about them.

 This last one might seem like the most obvious, but we're really saying not to refuse or dismiss any ways of prospecting.
 Be prepared to do things you don't nearly like or you aren't that comfortable with.
 Cold calling or cold leads drive some agents nuts.

-Then consider each time you hear that another step closer to getting a yes.
+Consider each time you hear "no" that it's another step closer to getting a yes.
 It is true if you look at it the statistics.
 Just keep going and never take it personally because that’s when people get down the most on this process.